-March 23, 2020 (Original date our movers were scheduled to arrive.)
+The original date our movers were scheduled to arrive.

 Our contracts are paused due to COVID-19.
-Given the chance to go back, I wouldn’t have cancelled our move because like millions of Americans the money has stopped coming in.
-I’m grateful we’re mobile, lease free, debt-free and healthy.
+Given the chance to go back, I wouldn’t have canceled our move because like millions of Americans the money has stopped coming in.
+I’m grateful we’re mobile, lease-free, debt-free, and healthy.

 I called my Dad to wish him a happy birthday and thank him for self-isolating.
 I get to share the good news that Paolo and I were both healthy after our flight.